Academic Support Services

 Military Credits - Served in the military?
 Our Veterans Services team can review your military transcript to see if college credit is available based on your knowledge and experience.

 The University Libraries provide a full range of resources and services in person and virtually.
-The Libraries are open long hours and conveniently located on each of USM's three campuses (Gorham, Portland, Lewiston-Auburn).
+The Libraries are open seven days per week and are conveniently located on each of USM's three campuses (Gorham, Portland, Lewiston-Auburn).
 The Libraries offer a range of comfortable spaces for studying, group work and assistance.
 Find out more at http://usm.maine.edu/library.

 Learning Commons at Glickman Library (2nd Floor) and Gorham Library offer research and writing help, learning assistance, group study rooms and computers and technology support.
 Similar services are offered at the Lewiston-Auburn Library Information Commons.
 Find out more at http://usm.maine.edu/learningcommons.